ogame-tbot/TBot/README.md

 ## Portability

 TBot is currently developed and mantained for Windows 64bit, Windows 32bit, Linux x86_64, MacOS 64bit, Linux ARMv7 and Linux ARM64.

+MacOS ARM will be supported when .NET 6 will be officially released